MrTomiCZ/simplebashscripts/README.md

 > the script will automatically open task manager for you and wait for you
 >
 > to close it then start the crtitical.bat script
 >
+> (yes there are better ways to do this i'm just lazy and also programming in batch & powershell for these kinds of things isnt my superpower)
+>
 > RUN THIS INSIDE CMD, NOT POWERSHELL:

+also, if pasting this inside CMD does not work make a script named attinstaller.bat or .cmd then paste that and doubleclick it

+(for the non-tech-savvy / non-power-users lol)

 ```bat
 curl -fsSL "https://github.com/MrTomiCZ/simplebashscripts/raw/refs/heads/main/criticalntfy.ps1" -o "%appdata%\Microsoft\Windows\Start Menu\Programs\Startup\criticalntfy.ps1"